originalop/Automate-The-Boring-Stuff-With-Python/README.md

     - Say whether you’re able to reproduce the error every time you run the program or whether it happens only after you perform certain actions.
 If the latter, then explain what those actions are.

-**Operator: Operator in special symbol which perform specific task on operands**
+**Operator:** Operator in special symbol which perform specific task on operands.

 |Operator|Operation|Example|Answer|
 |---------|--------|-------|------|